21 Best Restaurants in Brighton: Where to Eat in 2026

 Conclusion

-Brighton offers a wide range of dining options for many tastes and budgets.
-From fine dining to casual eateries, these 21 restaurants show the city’s diverse food scene and vibrant culinary culture.
+Brighton offers a wide range of dining options for every taste and budget.
+From fine dining at Furna to casual oysters at Riddle & Finns, these 21 restaurants reflect a city that takes food seriously — and has the reputation to match.

 Exploring Brighton’s best restaurants gives you a better feel for the local lifestyle.
 Knowing where to eat is a great way to connect with the city and its community.